 The WG notes that two different terms are used some recommendations: “underserved communities” and “Global South.”
 Is the CCT-RT using these terms interchangeably or does it consider them distinct?
 Additional clarification on terminology would be helpful.

-It would be useful for the CCT-RT to clarify if this recommendation pertains only to the costs of applying for a new gTLD, additional post application fees, or also applies to operating costs.
+It would be useful for the CCT-RT to clarify if this recommendation pertains only to the costs of applying for a new gTLD, additional post application fees such as objection-related fees, or also applies to operating costs.

 Recommendation 47